hillegass/clipboard/README.md

 Each item that goes on the pasteboard gets a label for the benefit of tools that allow the user to browse the clipboard.

-The client library is in C. Here is what putting data on a clipboard looks like:
+Here is what putting data on a clipboard looks like:

 ```
   // Create a type list